s1monw1/playground-DrILjsWb/statement.md

 }
 ````

 This seams to be quite handy but can cause errors at runtime.
-Looking at example <<array_variance>> again: The variable is of type `Object []` but the referenced object is a `String []`.
+Consider the example above: The variable is of type `Object []` but the referenced object is a `String []`.
 What happens if we pass the variable to a method expecting an array of ``Object``s?
 This method might want to add an `Object` to the array, which seems legit because the paramter is expected to be of type `Object []`.
-It will cause an `ArrayStoreException` at runtime, easily shown here:
+It will cause an `ArrayStoreException` <b>at runtime</b>, easily shown here:

 ```java runnable